microsoft/r-server-campaign-optimization/jupyter.md

 ## Set Password and Start

 On the VM desktop, you will see an icon "Jupyter Set Password...".
 Double click this icon and follow the prompts to create a password and then start the Jupyter server.

-HINT: If the window is too small, click on the icon on the upper left corner and use the Properties dialog to enlarge the font size.

 ## Access Jupyter